Professional Lighting Designers' Association: Membership

 Voting members are Fellow members, Professional members and Associate members.
-The Fellow members are members who are deemed to have excelled in contributing to the Architectural Lighting Design profession and to PLDA.
+Fellow members are deemed to have excelled in contributing to the Architectural Lighting Design profession and PLDA.
 Professional members are those who own an independent practice or work in an independent practice, and have a certain number of years of experience in lighting design.
-The same applies to Associate members, except their number of years' experience is less.
+The same applies to Associate members, except their years of experience are less.

 Non-voting members are Design members (independent, but with little or no experience as an independent designer), Student members and Affiliate members.
 Affiliate members are those who are not full-time lighting designers, but are very interested in lighting design or need it for their profession.

-Collaboration

-PLDA collaborates with other lighting associations, including CIE, IES and other groupings of lighting designers around the world.

-With the Institution of Lighting Engineers, PLDA has a partnership agreement, in order to foster deeper understanding between the lighting profession and engineering practitioners.

-The official magazine of the organization is the Professional Lighting Design, which is published by the VIA-Verlag.
+The organisation's official magazine is the Professional Lighting Design, published by the VIA-Verlag.
 Every member receives the magazine automatically.
-The VIA-Verlag maintains very close ties with PLDA by, for example, organizing many events for the association.
+The VIA-Verlag maintains very close ties with PLDA by, for example, organising many events for the association.